 Opinions expressed on The Daily Voice websites are those of the author.

-If elected, what would you bring to the court that will make it stand out for the community?
+If elected, what changes would you bring to the community?

-I will make my opinion known on Nov.
+I will make my opinion for these candidates known on Friday, Nov.
 1. Have a safe weekend and be well, my friends.